FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Really like the thinking process of React and its modularity.
 Can't wait to be more efficient with it!

 **Link(s) to work**

+### Day 35: February 14, Tuesday
+**Today's Progress**: More work on React!
+Also just started learning about Redux.

+**Thoughts**: Just read about Redux and am not sure what it is all about.
+I'm a bit confused about the React "state" and the Redux "state" meanings...

+**Link(s) to work**